 Adjustment of habitat area: We identified data errors in the habitat area by querying whether the area of a single habitat type exceeded the area of the N2k-site.
 Generally, we accepted an exceedance of less than 10%.
 However, forty-two habitat occurrences exceeded their N2k-site areas by more than 10%.
 For habitat occurrences in N2k-sites =< 1 ha, we accepted if the area of a single habitat was 247% larger than its N2k-site (18 habitat occurrences).
-For habitat occurrences in N2k-sites =< 546 ha, we accepted if the area of a single habitat was 28% larger than its N2k-site (15 habitat occurrences).
+For habitat occurrences in N2k-site (15 habitat occurrences).
 Nine habitat occurrences exceeded their N2k-site areas by more than 52% (area of N2k-sites between 7 and 1670 ha).
 For four habitat occurrences, it was possible to correct the area by reviewing data sheets of regional administrations on the internet, the other five were deleted.
 One habitat occurrence was deleted because of negative area data.